 This requires some research on your part, but this line of questioning isn’t specifically illegal, the way the bill is written.
 An employer will still be able to ask you what you’d LIKE to make.
 Use research tools like your own network, glassdoor.com, salary.com or payscale.com to look into comparable positions.
 Also, the employer should be proactively advertising a salary, so you’ll have some sense of what to ask for.

-Second: Be patient.
+Second: Be ready to redirect.

 Third: Boost your skills.